oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TrainingOptimizations_AMX_BF16/README.md

 If successful, the sample displays `[CODE_SAMPLE_COMPLETED_SUCCESSFULLY]`.
 Additionally, the sample will print out the runtimes and charts of relative performance with the FP32 model without any optimizations as the baseline.

-The performance speedups using AMX BF16 are approximate on ResNet50.
+The performance speedups using Intel® AMX BF16 are approximate on ResNet50.
 Performance will vary based on your hardware and software versions.
-To see more performance improvement between AVX-512 BF16 and AMX BF16, increase the batch size with CIFAR10 or use another dataset.
-For even more speedup, consider using the Intel® Extension for PyTorch* [Launch Script](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/performance_tuning/launch_script.html).
+To see more performance improvement between AVX-512 BF16 and Intel® AMX BF16, increase the batch size with CIFAR10 or use another dataset.
+For even more speedup, consider using the Intel® Extension for PyTorch (IPEX) [Launch Script](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/performance_tuning/launch_script.html).

 ## License